davidhewing/twitch-recorder/README.md

 If username and quality not specified, script defaults to `self.username` and `self.quality` specified in twitch-recorder.py

+## Options
+-s / -u username           - Stream username to record -p / --directory directory - Directory where to write the recording -l / --log       logfile   - File to log activity to

 ### Quality options

 Available options depend on the stream, which can be checked by running `streamlink`.
 Options: best, 1080p, 720p, 480p, 360p, etc. **best** selects the highest available.